bic-berkeley/psych-214-fall-2016/day_09.rst

 Teaching
 ********

+See the `diagnostics analysis code
+<https://github.com/psych-214-fall-2016/fmri-designs>`_ for an example of code
+organization and testing.

 * :doc:`otsu_threshold`;
 * Correction with the `false discovery rate`_;
 * `slice timing correction`_;
 * :doc:`slice_timing_exercise`;
 * how to do slice timing;
 * when to use slice timing;
-* slice timing artefacts;
+* slice timing artefacts.
-* principles of optimization;
-* cost functions for motion correction;
-* implementing motion correction.

 ********************
 Reading and homework